MatthewKandiah/qmk_firmware/readme.md

+# What have I done?
+It looks like the Framework fork of `qmk_firmware` is not kept up-to-date with the upstream repo, and I got build errors when I just tried merging them together and compiling a keymap.
+I've checked out the most recent tagged release `v0.2.9` of the Framework fork and created a modified keymap for my board, which built and flashed successfully.
+If making changes later, it would be worth checking if there have been other tagged releases in case we want to pull in updates/fixes.

 # THIS IS THE DEVELOP BRANCH

 Warning- This is the `develop` branch of QMK Firmware.
 You may encounter broken code here.
 Please see [Breaking Changes](https://docs.qmk.fm/#/breaking_changes) for more information.